07/29/2017, by Chief Smith (Burn Ban Update)

 BURN BAN EXTENDED

-Effective 26 September 2016, the El Paso County Commissioners Court voted to extend the outdoor burning ban for an additional 90 days, until December 2016.
-ALL out door burning is prohibited with the exception of those activities specifically authorized and permitted by the TCEQ for fire fighter training, public utility, natural gas pipeline, or mining operations, planting or harvesting of agriculture crops, and prescribed burn management pursuant to Texas Local Government Code 352.081 (f).
+Effective 16 of December 2017, the El Paso County Commissioners Court voted to extend the outdoor burning ban for an additional 90 days, until March of 2018.
+ALL out door burning is prohibited with the exception of those activities specifically authorized and permitted by the TCEQ for fire fighter training, public utility, natural gas pipeline, or mining operations, planting or harvesting of agriculture crops, and prescribed burn management pursuant to Texas Local Government Code 352.081 (f). and excepting agricultural burning authorized by and for which a permit has been obtained from the Fire Marshal of an Emergency Services District located in the County of El Paso.
+To obtain such a permit please visit www.epcountyesd2.org or call 915-851-0304

 Please abide by local ordinances or county burn bans in your area that regulate burning to avoid penalties or fines.
 A violation of the burn ban order in unincorporated areas of El Paso County is a class C misdemeanor.